- Insulated Pipe

 By following the manufacturers’ recommendations for butt fusion, the weld becomes as strong as the pipe itself.
 It is even possible to pull several hundred feet or more of HDPE pipe after it has been butt fused together, since you actually have created a section of monolithic pipe.

 Butt fusion creates strong, leak-free HDPE welds when following proper procedures.
-ISCO has hundreds of reliable, easy-to-operate McElroy machines for rent, and for sale.
+ISCO A.H.
+McElroy has hundreds of reliable, easy-to-operate McElroy machines for rent, and for sale.
 Machines to fuse from ½” to 65” HDPE pipe are readily available; various size and application-specific units noted below:

 1/2” - 6”